lauravalenciapolo/lauravalenciapolo/README.md

 Design and develop a web page about pokemons including:
 ◉ Search by name
 ◉ Filtering, Sorting and Pagination
-◉ Option to create a videogame
+◉ Option to create a pokemon

 Tech Utils:
 ◉ Javascript